spywhere/JavatarDoc/adv_creates.rst

 Advanced Creations
 ==================

-In all create related commands, all packages and classes will be created relative to current package unless specified by **~** (tilde) before package or class path.
+In all create related commands, all packages and classes will be created relative to the current package unless specified by **~** (tilde) before package or class path.
 See examples below...

 +-------------+--------------------------------------------------------------------+------------------------------------------------------------------+